 You’ve seen a few headlines you haven’t quite clicked on.
 Your neighborhood Whisky snob brings it up all the time.
 Everyone you know with even a tenuous connection to the great nation of Canada has been furiously posting links reading: “Canada makes the finest Whisky in the world!”.
 The liquor-soaked corners of the internet are ablaze.
 Should you believe the hype?

-After performing our due-diligence the Flaviar team is ready to tell you… Yes!
+After performing our due diligence, the Flaviar team is ready to tell you… Yes!
 Totally!
 And we can help you get acquainted.

-A Bad Reputation
+An (Unfairly) Bad Reputation